 The function in \eqref{eq:motiv} is convex (hence quasiconvex) in $x$ and concave (but also quasiconvex) in $y$.
 To maintain classical quasiconvexity of the separable sum, the Debreu-Koopmans condition would force $\ell = 1$ (see also \cite[Lemma 5.11]{ADSZ}).
 That restriction would allow only a single risk variable $y$, an unrealistic limitation in virtually any applied economic setting.

-Crucially, each component of \eqref{eq:motiv} is \textit{star quasiconvex}: the $\ln(x_i)$ terms are convex (hence star quasiconvex), and the $\ln(y_j)$ terms are concave and quasiconvex (thus also star quasiconvex).
-Consequently, by Theorem~\ref{th:sepa}, the entire separable function $(\ln \circ P) (x, y)$ is star quasiconvex.
+On the other hand, each component of \eqref{eq:motiv} is \textit{star quasiconvex} since the $\ln(x_i)$ terms are convex (hence star quasiconvex), and the $\ln(y_j)$ terms are concave and quasiconvex (thus also star quasiconvex).
+Consequently, by Theorem \ref{th:sepa}, the entire separable function $(\ln \circ P) (x, y)$ is star quasiconvex.

 Since the logarithmic transformation is increasing and continuous, and function $\ln P(x,y)$ is star quasiconvex by Theorem \ref{th:sepa}, it follows by Theorem \ref{prop:comp} that $P(x,y) = \exp(\ln P(x,y))$ is also star quasiconvex.
-Thus, the original economic model $P(x,y)$ represents preferences (or technology) consistent with the weaker, yet economically meaningful, structure of star‑shaped preferences.
+Thus, the original economic model $P(x,y)$ represents preferences (or technology) consistent with the economically meaningful structure of star‑shaped preferences.

 Consequently, star quasiconvexity permits the model to incorporate \textit{multiple risk factors} ($\ell \geq 1$) without violating the diversification axiom, thereby solving the limitation imposed by the classical Debreu-Koopmans theorem.
 The same reasoning applies to more flexible separable specifications (e.g., CES or translog forms), underscoring the broad applicability of the star quasiconvex framework in modern economic modeling.